Ghepes/ghedev/README.md

 example.md
    1:5-1:14  warning  `boogeyman` may be insensitive, use `boogeymonster` instead                boogeyman-boogeywoman  retext-equality
   1:42-1:48  warning  `master` / `slaves` may be insensitive, use `primary` / `replica` instead  master-slave           retext-equality
-  1:69-1:75  warning  Don’t use `slaves`, it’s profane                                           slaves                 retext-profanities
+  1:69-1:75  warning  Don’t use `slaves`, its profane                                           slaves                 retext-profanities
   2:52-2:54  warning  `he` may be insensitive, use `they`, `it` instead                          he-she                 retext-equality
   2:61-2:68  warning  `cripple` may be insensitive, use `person with a limp` instead             gimp                   retext-equality